JcmniaCS/TryHackMe/Skynet/README.md

 Before trying to escalate our privileges let's have a look around on the current user to see if we can find the user flag.
 On most CTF's I've found they are usually inside of the home folders.
 Let's go have a look.<br />
 SCREENSHOT19<br />
 Success!
 We found the user flag.
-Let's get to work and see if we can escalate our privileges.</p>
+Let's get to work and see if we can escalate our privileges.
 Question 4:<br />
 **What is the user flag?** 7ce5c2109a40f958099283600a9ae807

 ## Privilege Escalation

-<p>Since the shell we got isn't very stable, let's use Python to help that.<br />
+Since the shell we got isn't very stable, let's use Python to help that.<br />
 python -c 'import pty;pty.spawn("/bin/bash")'<br />
 SCREENSHOT20<br />
 Alright!
 Let's see what we can do about escalating our privileges, I'll start first by checking what kernel they are using.<br />